What is QAM - Quadrature Amplitude Modulation

 Quadrature amplitude modulation, QAM may exist in what may be termed either analogue or digital formats.
 The analogue versions of QAM are typically used to allow multiple analogue signals to be carried on a single carrier.
 For example it is used in PAL and NTSC television systems, where the different channels provided by QAM enable it to carry the components of chroma or colour information.
 In radio applications a system known as C-QUAM is used for AM stereo radio.
 Here the different channels enable the two channels required for stereo to be carried on the single carrier.

 Digital formats of QAM are often referred to as "Quantised QAM" and they are being increasingly used for data communications often within radio communications systems.
-Radio communications systems ranging from cellular technology through wireless systems including WiMAX, and Wi-Fi 802.11 use a variety of forms of QAM, and the use of QAM will only increase within the field of radio communications.
+Radio communications systems ranging from cellular technology as in the case of LTE through wireless systems including WiMAX, and Wi-Fi 802.11 use a variety of forms of QAM, and the use of QAM will only increase within the field of radio communications.

 Digital / Quantised QAM basics